← All varieties

 Apple

-A French apple.
-Downing notes it "has not proved of much value" in America.
+A French fruit (Downing).
+According to Downing, it has not proved of much value in America.

 Fruit